 The NW CASC is invested in helping NW tribes evaluate how their resources and ecosystems are affected by climate change.

 Traditional Ecological Knowledge > Since its establishment in 2011, the NW CASC has funded a dozen projects focused on the vulnerabilities of culturally significant tribal resources including plants, berries, shellfish, lamprey and eulachon.
 Many of these projects incorporated and prioritized the use of Traditional Ecological Knowledge (TEK) to help assess changes in resource availability and inform management decisions.
 Blending TEK with western science represents a unique opportunity for understanding the connected social, cultural and natural resource impacts of climate change.

-Vulnerability Assessments > In working with NW tribes to understand their capacities to address climate change, tribes have expressed the difficulty they experience completing climate change vulnerability assessments, an essential and early step in the adaptation planning process.
+Vulnerability Assessments > In working with NW tribes to understand their capacities to address climate change, tribes have expressed the difficulty they experience completing climate change vulnerability assessments, an early step in the adaptation planning process.
 To address this challenge, the NW CASC partnered with the Great Basin Landscape Conservation Cooperative to fund the University of Washington Climate Impacts Group to make the vulnerability assessment process more accessible to Northwest tribes.
 This work has resulted in online guidance materials for tribal audiences and a Tribal Climate Tool that delivers climate data at the appropriate scale for tribal decision-making.
-This work also supported tribal staff through the vulnerability assessment process via hands-on workshops and webinars, and continued staffing of a Tribal Climate Technical Support Desk.
+This work also supported tribal staff through the vulnerability assessment process via hands-on workshops and webinars and continued staffing of a Tribal Climate Technical Support Desk.

 Facilitating Tribal Information Exchange and Climate Training